splunk/public-o11y-docs/admin/authentication/SSO/sso-ADSF.rst

 Before you begin configuring the ADFS integration, ensure you have completed the steps in :ref:`sso-label`, including the section :ref:`Name an SSO integration<naming-note-sso>` to learn about naming your integrations.

-This integration is only available for Microsoft Entra ID with ADFS.
+This integration is only available for Microsoft Entra ID (formerly Azure Active Directory) with ADFS.
 In addition, you need to have the following fields in your ADFS configuration:

 - First Name
 - Last Name
 - Email

-The procedure for configuring ADFS with Observability Cloud has these sections:
+The procedure for configuring ADFS with Splunk Observability Cloud has these sections:

 * :ref:`notify-splunk-support`
 * :ref:`create-adfs-imm-integration`